Clouve/charts-dev/lib/drupal/README.md

 ## Upgrading

+### To 22.0.4

+This version addresses CVE-2025-41240.
+For more details, please refer to the advisory at https://github.com/bitnami/charts/security/advisories/GHSA-wgg9-9qgw-529w.

+### To 22.0.0

+This major release bumps the MariaDB version to 11.8.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-11-4-to-mariadb-11-8/) for upgrading from MariaDB 11.4 to 11.8.
+No major issues are expected during the upgrade.

 ### To 21.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).